-Dividends may be paid out of the net income (i.e. income less expenses) of the Fund in relation to the Class D1, Class D2, Class D3, Class D4 and Class D5 Shares.
+Dividends may be paid out of the net income (i.e. income less expenses) of the Fund in relation to the Classes designated as "Distribution" in the table in section 3 ("Share Classes") above.

 The Directors intend to declare such dividends annually, on or about November or December of each year and these dividends will be paid within 30 days of the date of that declaration.
 Dividends will be paid by telegraphic transfer or bank transfer unless Shareholders specifically request that dividends be re-invested by subscription for additional Shares of the same Class.
 Additional Shares will be issued to Shareholders on the same day if it is a Dealing Day, or if not, on the next Dealing Day at a price calculated in the same way as for other issues of the relevant Class on this date but without incurring any Subscription Fee.
 There is no minimum of such further Shares which may be so subscribed.

-Class A1 Shares, Class A2 Shares, Class A3 Shares and Class A4 Shares are accumulation shares and therefore carry no right to any dividend.
+The Classes designated as "Accumulation" in the table in section 3 ("Share Classes") are accumulation shares and therefore carry no right to any dividend.
 The net income attributable to the Shares shall be retained within the Fund and the value of the Shares will rise accordingly.